jonnilundy/wedeploy.com/ui/src/pages/blog/the-first-wedeploy-hack-day-in-madrid.md

     <img src="../images/blog/post-10--0.jpg" alt="Liferay Madrid hack day">
 </figure>

-The day was a huge successful and we were impressed and inspired by what each team produced!
+The day was a huge success, and we were impressed and inspired by what each team produced!

 We're also so thankful for the hospitality of the Madrid office and the courageous developers in the hack day that pushed the limits and tried things they weren't sure they were capable off.